nielsbasjes/modbus-website/content/schema/specification/_index.md

 ## Register addresses

-In the modbus world the `defacto` way of specifying a modbus register is the `modbus notation`.
+In the modbus world the `defacto` way of specifying a modbus register is the `Modicon notation`.

 This combines the type of register with a register number in the 1 to 9999 range.
 The physical address of such a register is 1 lower (i.e. 0-9998).
 This means that not all registers that are possible (0-65535) can be used.